Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 The Quartz Creek Allocation Zone is a small area to the west of the Maungawera Valley in the catchment and alluvial fan of Quartz Creek.
 The allocation zone is shown in the figure below.
 Water in this area drains towards Lake Wanaka and was therefore out of scope of this project.
 However, we have included the results of LSR modelling for this area in this repository for completeness and because it required minimal additional effort.
-The LSR results are located in # todo and are shown in the figure below.
+The LSR results are located in the `quartz_creek_lsr/results folder <../quartz_creek_lsr/results>`_ and are shown in the figure below.
 Note that Allocation in some of these areas have the potential to impact the groundwater levels in the Maungawera Valley and therefore should be considered in the context of the Maungawera Valley allocation zone.

 # todo do anlysis and include plot of location and plot of LSR results.
 Location to LSR results.